 5. Improve user experience

 User experience is becoming more and more of a ranking factor with searches.
 Search engines like Google want website visitors to be able to easily navigate sites and find what they need quickly and efficiently.
 Optinmonster.com recently published an article in which they talked to Brian Dean of Backlinko.
 Brian talked about the importance of user experience signals in search engine ranking.
-RankBrain is the third most important ranking factor and that will only grow as we move into 2019.
+RankBrain is the third most important ranking factor.
 To quote a line from Optinmoster, “RankBrain sounds like something straight out of science fiction.
 It’s a machine learning system that helps Google decide where pages should rank in search results.
 So, maybe it’s a little sci-fi.”